center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 3 - Lateral Movement
 ### 📖 Overview
-Identified the macOS connects to a Linux file server.

-Download Rota Jakiro and scp Rota Jakiro to the Linux server

-Execute Rota Jakiro
+**Step 3** emulates OceanLotus transfering tools into the victim enviornment for targeted platforms.

+OceanLotus downloads Rota Jakiro to the macOS host in the `/Users/hpotter/Library/WebKit` folder (the execution folder for OSX.OceanLotus) as `osx.download`.
+OSX.OceanLotus then uses SCP to transfer Rota Jakiro to the `\tmp` folder of the Linux host.
+Using SSH, OSX.OceanLotus changes Rota Jakiro to an executable and executes Rota Jakiro on the Linux host.

 ---
 ### 👾 Red Team Procedures